-Melissa’s husband and children thought it would be wonderful to give back to a place that took such great care of her in her final hours—they decided to raise funds for Regional Hospice and Palliative Care.
+Melissa’s husband and children thought it would be wonderful to give back to a place that took such great care of her in her final hours—they decided to raise funds for Regional Hospice.

 The Ragnar Cape Cod Relay has teams with 6 runners for each van.
 Van 1 started in Hull, and I kicked it off for the team, running leg 1.
 Each runner runs 3 different legs (of varying distances) with runner 6 handing the ‘baton’ over to runner 7 to start the next van off for legs 7-12, and so on.